itmat/Normalization/about_cfg.md

     chr4
     chrM

->Note: Depending on genome assembly, list of chromosome names  may contain clone contigs that cannot be confidently placed on a specific chromosome (chrUn) and sequences that is not in a finished state (chrN_random).
+>Note: Depending on the genome, it may contain clone contigs that cannot be confidently placed on a specific chromosome (e.g. chrUn) and sequences that is not in a finished state (e.g. chrN_random).
 We recommend excluding those \"non-standard\" chromosomes.

 ##### ii.
 Name of mitochondrial chromosome [required]
 Provide a name of mitochondrial chromosome (e.g. chrM, M).
 If there are multiple mitochondrial chromosomes, provide a comma separated list of chromosome names.